Elbow Injuries

 • Listen or feel for click.
 Leave child for a few minutes and then observe function

-• If no recovery consider X-ray and if normal X-ray, review (ED Clinic) after one day if not using arm normally
+• If no recovery consider X-ray and if normal X-ray, ask to return after one day if not using arm normally

 Supracondylar fracture of humerus#